zincware/MDSuite/README.md

 # Important Note

 Package not yet ready for release.
-Expected initial release September 2020
+Expected initial release September 2020.
+Feel free to use it as it is and leave issues in the github repository.

-# LAMMPS Tools
-A post-processing suite for the [LAMMPS](https://lammps.sandia.gov/) simulation package.

-This program takes the LAMMPS dump file and process it to calculate several properties of the systems often of interest in molecular dynamics simulations.
-Upon finishing the desired analysis, binary files of the available data are stored in a new directory for reload purposes if further analysis is required.
-The calculated properties are stored and appended to a .txt file in this new directory.

 ## Disclaimer